Amaury Bischoff

-Amaury Armindo Bischoff (born 31 March 1987) is a professional footballer who plays for French club SR Colmar as a central midfielder.
-Born in France, he has represented both France and Portugal at youth level.
+Amaury Armindo Bischoff (born 31 March 1987) is a former professional footballer who played as a central midfielder.

 After starting out at Werder Bremen, he went on to spend most of his career in Germany, mainly with Preußen Münster.
 He also had a one-year spell in England, with Arsenal.

+Born in France, Bischoff represented both that country and Portugal at youth level.

 Club career

 Early years

 Born in Colmar, Haut-Rhin to a French father – from Alsace – and a Portuguese mother, Bischoff began his football career at SR Colmar, finishing his development at Strasbourg.
 Aged 18, he moved to Germany and signed for Werder Bremen, going on to spend the majority of his spell with the reserve side but training with the main squad several times.

-On 14 March 2007, Bischoff made his debut for Werder's first team, coming on as a substitute for Diego in the 74th minute of a 2–0 home win against Celta for that season's UEFA Cup (3–0 on aggregate).
+On 14 March 2007, Bischoff made his debut for Werder's first team, coming on as a substitute for Diego in the 74th minute of a 2–0 home win against Celta in that season's UEFA Cup (3–0 on aggregate).
 It would be his only official game for the club.